dspeth/dspeth.github.io/_pages/Vitro.md

 More recently, a third component can be added to the list: sequence analysis, and bioinformatics more broadly.
 On the "in Situ", "in Vitro", and "in Silico" pages of this site, I highlight some of my research and teaching efforts in these three components of geobiology.

-This page highlights my efforts in "wet" labwork.
+This page focuses on my efforts in "wet" labwork.

 ### Teaching